bakai01/reactSocial/README.md

 # reactSocial

-Social network developed in ReactJS + Redux for practice
+Social network developed in ReactJS + Redux

+type comand behind this text, for starting app and enjoy :)

+### `npm start`